Gregy677/Boxing-beta-2/README.md

 end)

 local function isPrivateServer()
-    if game.PrivateServerId ~= "" or (game.PrivateServerOwnerId and game.PrivateServerOwnerId ~= 0) or
+    if game.PrivateServerId ~= "" then return true end
+    if game.PrivateServerOwnerId and game.PrivateServerOwnerId ~= 0 then return true end
-       (game.VIPServerOwnerId and game.VIPServerOwnerId ~= 0) then return true end
+    if game.VIPServerOwnerId and game.VIPServerOwnerId ~= 0 then return true end

     local players = Players:GetPlayers()
     if #players == 1 then
         local success, result = pcall(function()